 Our practice development team laid out a tested formula for acquiring patient reviews on RealSelf University (it’s an even deeper dive and very much worth watching).

-We usually advise staff to show patients in person, but of course, that’s not an option right now.
-But if you’re seeing patients virtually, the special secret step that helps successful practices ramp their reviews is showing patients how to do it.
+The special secret step that helps successful practices ramp their reviews is showing patients how to do it.
 It’s critical—patients who have to spin their wheels are more likely to defect from the process.
 We’ve developed a handy one-pager that you can send to patients to illustrate the process, step by step.

 Related: Need help getting started with virtual consultations?
 We have education for that.

 We typically advise doctors who have provided medaesthetic treatments to ask for reviews during followup appointments.
 If you’re providing virtual at-home followup care and tips to medaesthetic patients via video or email, use that as your opportunity to discuss reviews.

 Step 5.
 Establish Habits Now That Will Pay Dividends When the Crisis is Over

 If you haven’t made a habit of asking every patient to leave a review in the past, reach out to previous patients and ask them to leave one now.
 Our recommendation to lead with a “pay it forward”-style question still applies.

 - Start with personal email appeals directly from you.
 Schedule a time for yourself to send 5 to 10 emails to patients one day each week.

 - Set up small waves of email requests: don’t send more than 200 per week!